An Introduction to IoT Analytics

-An Introduction to IoT Analytics covers techniques that can be used to analyze data from IoT sensors and also addresses questions regarding the performance of an IoT system.
-It strikes a balance between practice and theory so that one can learn how to apply these tools in practice with a good understanding of their inner workings.
-It is an introductory book for readers that have no familiarity with these techniques.
+This book covers techniques that can be used to analyze data from IoT sensors and addresses questions regarding the performance of an IoT system.
+It strikes a balance between practice and theory so one can learn how to apply these tools in practice with a good understanding of their inner workings.
+This is an introductory book for readers who have no familiarity with these techniques.

-The techniques presented in the book come from the areas of Machine Learning, Statistics, and Operations Research.
-Machine Learning techniques are described that can be used to analyze IoT data generated from sensors for clustering, classification, and regression.
-The statistical techniques described can be used to carry out regression and forecasting of IoT sensor data, and dimensionality reduction of data sets.
-Operations Research is concerned with the performance of an IoT system by constructing a model of a system under study, and then carry out what-if analysis.
+The techniques presented in An Introduction to IoT Analytics come from the areas of machine learning, statistics, and operations research.
+Machine learning techniques are described that can be used to analyze IoT data generated from sensors for clustering, classification, and regression.
+The statistical techniques described can be used to carry out regression and forecasting of IoT sensor data and dimensionality reduction of data sets.
+Operations research is concerned with the performance of an IoT system by constructing a model of the system under study and then carrying out a what-if analysis.
 The book also describes simulation techniques.

-- Contains practice exercises, with solutions provided online at www.routledge.com/9780367686314
+- Practice exercises are included with solutions provided online at www.routledge.com/9780367686314